catherineloesch/portfolio_frontend/README.md

 - As a user I should be able to easily find relevant experience, education and skills.
 - As a user I should be able to easily find information on previous projects.
 - As a user I should be able to navigate the website from an device.

+I started the building process for this project on 13/06/2023.
+Initial deployment on gh-pages: 26/06/2023.
+Deployment to [custom domain](katieloesch.co.uk) obtained from [Hostinger](https://www.hostinger.co.uk) on 29/06/2023.

 ## 7. <a name="challenges"></a> Challenges